 So first we need to ferret out these kinds of distortions.
 Then we need to find out the reason these wrong kinds of self-love exist.
 Without this, just knowing about these twisted currents won’t do us much good.
 Because we won’t be able to straighten them out.

 What we’ll usually find is that the cause of lack of loving ourselves in the right sense is the same thing causing the distorted self-love.
-Simply put, if we don’t love ourselves as we should, we’re bound to go overboard in the wrong direction.
+Simply put, if we don’t love ourselves as we should, we’re sure to go overboard in the wrong direction.
 We seek the wrong solution.
 But if we would just love ourselves properly, we wouldn’t need to love ourselves too much.

 Listen and learn more.